minio/docs/source/concepts/erasure-coding.rst

 -----------------------

 Starting with :minio-release:`RELEASE.2022-06-02T02-11-04Z`, MinIO supports a Single-Node Single-Drive (SNSD) topology with a zero-parity erasure coding backend.
-This provides access to erasure coding features while deferring any and all drive-level resiliency to the underlying storage volume.

 Zero-parity deployments necessarily depend on the underlying storage for resiliency and availability.
 Erasure Coding protections and behavior do not apply to |SNSD| deployments.